themejunkie/theme-junkie-team-content/readme.txt

 == Frequently Asked Questions ==

-= Can I use this plugin without purchasing Theme Junkie themes? = Yes, this plugin was developed to support all themes.
+= Can I use this plugin without being Theme Junkie customer? = Yes, this plugin was developed to support all themes.

-= Why was this plugin created? =
-Because we will move all custom post types in our themes to a plugins.

 == Screenshots ==